 - D. A worn synchronizer.

 Answer A is wrong.
-When the clutch is disengaged, the transmission's input shaft and the engine's crankshaft are rotating at different speeds.
-The pilot bearing allows for this difference.
 A bad pilot bearing makes its most noise when the clutch pedal is completely depressed, and the clutch itself is completely disengaged.

 Answer B is correct.
 A faulty clutch release bearing can be heard squealing when the clutch pedal is depressed.
 It starts squealing or chirping when the bearing contacts the pressure plate's diaphragm fingers.

 Answer C is wrong.
 The surface area of the flywheel must be smooth and not warped.

 Answer D is wrong.
 A worn synchronizer affects only a specific gear range.